marco262/my_wiki/data/onednd/class/bard.md

 ### 9th Level: Expertise

-You gain Expertise in two of your skill proficiencies of your choice.
+You gain [[glossary:Expertise]] in two of your skill proficiencies of your choice.

 ### 10th Level: Magical Secrets